 Catalog your current life

 What do you do for your morning and night routine?
-What are your daily activities?
+And what are your daily activities?
 Who are you surrounding yourself with?
 Often, if you want to be productive, you have to have a good start to your day to get you on track.
 If you want to prioritize rest in the morning, you should be making time to journal or just sip your coffee in peace.
 Use a time tracker to figure out what exactly you’re doing and how you feel doing it.

 For me – am I spending time surrounded by friends?
 Or I spending time holed up in my dorm room doing homework?
 Am I blogging or creating graphics?
 Or I stressing over that test that didn’t go well, and launching into the next thing without fully examining the last?